cbrgm/cdk-on-demand-minecraft-server/README.md

 # cdk-on-demand-minecraft-server

-`cdk-on-demand-minecraft-server` is an AWS CDK application that sets up an on-demand Minecraft server using AWS infrastructure.
+`cdk-on-demand-minecraft-server` is an AWS CDK App that sets up an on-demand Minecraft server using AWS.
 The server automatically starts when players connect and stops when idle, helping reduce costs by running only when needed.

 ## Motivation